 - Peer notetakers

-Some students use sign language interpreters or real-time captioners to access instruction.
+Some students with hearing impairments use sign language interpreters or real-time captioners to access instruction.
 Interpreters hired by DESP will need to be given the class Zoom link by instructors.

-- Instructor-created videos need to have captions.
-Your videos can be uploaded to YouTube and captioned there with fairly good results.
+- YouTube can be used to upload and caption videos with fairly good results.
 See video from Cincinnati State Online showing how to edit YouTube auto-captions.